 Typically, the process of writing a master’s thesis at our Chair is the following:

-- Contacting the Chair via e-mail (please include your proposal for a topic or at least some general idea and specify the topic area)
+- Contacting the Chair via e-mail (please include a proposal or at least some general idea and specify the topic area)

 - Preliminary talk with one of the Chair members

 - Specification of the topic and registration at the examination office

 - Discussion of the outline with your supervisor

 - Submission of your thesis after 6 months at the latest